Carolina Rodríguez (gymnast)

-Carolina Rodríguez Ballesteros (born 24 May 1986 in León) is a retired Spanish rhythmic gymnast.
+Carolina Rodríguez Ballesteros (born 24 May 1986 in León) is a Spanish retired rhythmic gymnast.
 She is a veteran of the sport who started her senior career in the early 2000s.
 She competed in three Olympic cycles: at the 2004 Athens where she was member of the Spanish group, at the 2012 London competing as an individual gymnast where she finished 14th in all-around qualifications and at the 2016 Rio competing again as an individual, finishing in 8th in the rhythmic gymnastics individual all-around final.

 Career

-Early Years
+Early years

 Rodríguez began rhythmic gymnastics at the age of seven.
 She says, “Since the first time I saw this sport I fell in love with it.”
 She competes for the Ritmo club.
 She has three coaches who are Nina Vitrichenko, Ruth Fernández Menéndez, and Nuria Castaño Fernández.
 Rodríguez trains for 25 hours per week and she dreams of becoming an Olympic medalist.

 In 2001 during the World Championships in Madrid, she became the Junior National Vice-Champion.
 At the Spanish Rhythmic Gymnastics Championships, she became National Champion three times in individual performances.
 She was fourth at the 1999 European Championships in the Junior Group.
 Finally, she was first at the International Tournament of Portimao 1999 also as part of the Junior Group.

 In 2009, she won her first World Cup medal, a bronze in ball in Corbeil-Essonnes and won bronze medal in all-around at the 2009 Mediterranean Games in Pescara.
 At the 2009 European Championships, she won the public vote.